SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 So, the number of operations your code has to do will grow exponentially for each element added to the list.
 This represents a high degree of time complexity.
 Thanks to Elixir, we can do better.

-We'll use recursion and pattern matching to avoid the need to perform nested iterations.
+We'll use recursion and pattern matching to avoid the need to perform 💸 💸 💸 expensive nested iterations 💸 💸 💸.
 Keep reading to find out how!

 ## Attempt 2: Pattern Matching, Recursion and Guard Clauses
 Once I recognized the time complexity of the "lots of iterating" approach, I knew I needed to cut down on iterations.
 Luckily, Elixir provides us a way to pull elements from a list without iterating over that list--pattern matching.